meta-llama/llama-recipes/recipes/experimental/long-context/H2O/README.md

 ##### **Results**

-Expected results on XSUM (Rouge-2 score, ther higher the better) from the above scripts on Llama-2/3 models.
+Expected results on XSUM (Rouge-2 score, the higher the better) from the above scripts on Llama-2/3 models.
 The sequence length of inputs are ~2k.
 Here we constrains the size of KV cache, allowing only n KVs to be write/read after the prefilling stage. n ranges from **64** to **full** where we maintain all the KV pairs.
 With 128 KVs, the performance can be matched as the full baseline (~2k KVs) while performance degradation is observed with 64 KVs.
 Also, maintaining a smaller KV cache reduces the I/O cost of KVs, thus we can achieve better throughput.

 | KV Cache Size | 64     | 128    | 256    | 512    | 1024   | Full   |
 | ------------- | ------ | ------ | ------ | ------ | ------ | ------ |